timescale/docs/use-timescale/continuous-aggregates/real-time-aggregates.md

 You do not need to manually enable real-time aggregation.
 </Highlight>

-Real-time aggregates use the aggregated data and add the most recent raw data to provide accurate and up-to-date results, without needing to aggregate data as it is being written.
+Real-time aggregates use a live query to combine aggregated data and not-yet-materialized data that can provide accurate and up-to-date results, without needing to aggregate data as it is being written.
 Real-time aggregates use a `UNION ALL` operator to combine both materialized and non-materialized data.
 To do that, it queries the underlying source table and aggregates data for the missing time range.
 This means that when you create a continuous aggregate view, queries to the view include the most recent data, even if it has not yet been aggregated.

 ## Use real time aggregates